"We would like to thank you for a wonderful trip. One of the best Ė lemurs, chameleons, tree frogs, and of course

 PRICE INCLUDES Ö..

-All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with breakfast on 1st, ending with lunch on 16th), soft drinks at meal times, local transport by mini-coach, reserve entrance fees, four internal flights, international flights and airport taxes.
+All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with breakfast on 30th, ending with lunch on 15th), soft drinks at meal times, local transport by mini-coach, reserve entrance fees, three boat trips (Betsiboka trip subject to tide and flight times), four internal flights, international flights and airport taxes.

 Travel insurance.
-Cost of a visa (waived since April 2010 so may not apply).
+Cost of a visa (US$35).
 Items of a personal nature, alcoholic drinks, laundry.

 Return flight from London Heathrow to Antananarivo (via Paris) using the scheduled services of Madagascar Airways.
 Outbound flight departs mid-morning, return flight arrives back mid-morning.
 Domestic flights from Manchester and other UK airports are available on this tour.
 See booking form for details.